 Skip to main content

-In the summer of 2020, Paul and his family were enjoying a mountain vacation.
-Although he had been experiencing intermittent leg pain, he never let it slow him down, and he didn’t complain.
-So when an x-ray revealed a tumor in his right femur, his parents were shocked.
+In the summer of 2020, a young boy named Paul and his family were enjoying a mountain vacation.
+Despite experiencing intermittent leg pain, Paul didn’t let it hinder his activities, and he didn’t complain.
+However, a hospital visit took an unexpected turn when an x-ray revealed a tumor in his right femur.
+His parents were left shocked.

 “Paul put his head down and handled treatment very well,” shared his father, Jonathan.
 “We had a goal of getting to the finish line of treatment, and we focused 100% of our energy on that day.
 What we weren’t prepared for was the day after.”

-After a year of being entirely consumed by Paul’s health, Jonathan and Charlotte Marie began to take stock of the unseen toll of his treatment.
-They describe Paul as an “old soul” who was slightly stoic before cancer.
-But his experience increased that stoicism.
+After a year of being entirely consumed by Paul’s physical health, Jonathan and Charlotte Marie began to take stock of the unseen mental toll of his treatment.
+They describe Paul as an “old soul” who was slightly stoic before his cancer diagnosis.
+However, his experience with cancer has only increased that stoicism.
 He has also become very protective of his family and doesn’t want them to feel sad.
-So he tries to manage his own emotions so no one worries about him.
+As a result, he tries to manage his own emotions so that no one worries about him.

 “In many ways, his innocence was stolen from him,” Jonathan said.
 “Instead of going to kindergarten, he was getting a port placed in his chest and beginning chemo.
 That’s a lot for anyone to deal with, much less a six-year-old.”

-Paul’s parents turned to CURE for help, and Paul now works with a therapist to help unlock his feelings about his cancer experience and to learn how to express his emotions.
+Paul’s parents turned to CURE for help, and Paul now works with a therapist to help process his feelings about his cancer experience and learn how to express his emotions.
 It seems to be helping him greatly.
-But Paul wasn’t the only one who needed support.
+However, Paul wasn’t the only one who needed support.

 “We started seeing a counselor through CURE’s Counseling Program,” said Jonathan.
 “Everything about the year in treatment hit us, and we weren’t prepared to process it all.
 It has been very helpful to carve out an hour to talk to someone who can help us work through these things.
 We also get to hear each other’s side of the trauma.”